 Duration of the interview: 25 minutes.

 Evaluation and feedback: 20 minutes.

 After the interview a short oral feedback and a grade is provided.

-Acceptance after the test
+Acceptance after examination

-Based on a comprehensive assessment of the results in the audition, the most qualified applicants will be accepted to the programme.
+Based on a comprehensive assessment of the results of the entry audition, the most qualified applicants will be accepted to the course.
 Due to the limited number of studentships, the Royal Academy of Music may have to reject applicants even if they have passed the audition.

-8 Bachelor degree in Songwriting (Aarhus)
+9 Bachelor degree in Songwriting (Aarhus)